 I never imagined that our little camping trips would turn into cutting edge work that could make a critical difference to the future of our young people.
 But while Last Child in the Woods and Play Again have called attention to the problem, we have apparently stumbled into a critical piece of the solution.
 The experiential model that we have created resonates with the students and reaches them at a deeper level.

 It is my greatest hope to expand our programs to many of our other local schools to share similar experiences with the kids that are currently missing out.
 More than that, I hope that our work can become a role model for other people seeking to introduce experiential outdoor education to the young people in their lives.
 As one student wrote this year:

 “The outdoor classroom experience has given me a more in-depth look at nature and our ancestors than any movie or text book has or ever will.
 Living in the outdoors has shown me that nature is full of surprises and that it provides everything that we need to survive.
 If more schools took their students on outdoor trips like we do, humans might learn to be more conservative and save our world.” –Spencer O.

 I couldn’t have said it better myself.

 For more information about the Junior High Camping Trip, be sure to read Outdoor Classroom (Bozeman Daily Chronicle, 2011) and more comments from students of the 2011 camping trip.
-Also, take a look at our Classroom in the Woods DVD, and please check out our Stone Age Living Skills Programs for Schools for more information about our classes.
+Also, take a look at our Classroom in the Woods DVD, and please check out Outdoor Wilderness Living School (OWLS) for more information about our classes.